On the Feasibility of Deduplicating Compiler Bugs with Bisection: Effectiveness

-Through considerable effort, we constructed four well-organized datasets.
-As summarized in \cref{tab:benchmark-info}, each dataset comprises a collection of bug-triggering test programs associated with a specific compiler version.
-Our datasets include all publicly available benchmarks that have been used in prior work on compiler bug deduplication, ensuring both comparability and comprehensiveness.
-Importantly, all bugs and bug-triggering programs in these datasets were originally collected from real-world compiler testing efforts~\cite{chen2022boosting,chen2019history,csmith}, ensuring the practical relevance of our study.
-The datasets feature two major compilers, GCC and LLVM, both of which have long and complex development histories, allowing the datasets to faithfully capture the intricacies of real-world compiler development and testing scenarios.
+Importantly, all bugs and bug-triggering programs in these datasets were originally collected from real-world compiler testing efforts~\cite{chen2022boosting,chen2019history,csmith,ni2025legofuzz}, which ensures the practical relevance of our study.
+The datasets feature two major compilers, GCC and LLVM, both of which have long and complex development histories, allowing the datasets to faithfully reflect the intricacies of real-world compiler development and testing scenarios.
 The high ratio of test programs to unique bugs in each dataset underlines the practical challenge of compiler bug deduplication in realistic settings.
-Among the four datasets, the \gcc-4.3.0 dataset stands out as the largest and most complex, representing the most challenging case for deduplication.
-Furthermore, this dataset is the only one for which we have access to the original unminimized test programs, which is essential for exploring RQ3.
+Among the five datasets, the \gcc-4.3.0 dataset stands out as the largest and most complex, representing the most challenging case for deduplication.